 What services and software can be managed through managed IT services?

 Managed IT services and managed security services can include any number of offerings.
-The most popular support services include:
+When they said variety is the spice of life, they were probably talking about MSPs.
+Some of the most popular support services include the following:

-• Cybersecurity configuration, management, and monitoring, including threat hunting and penetration testing
+Cybersecurity services, such as configuration, management, and proactive monitoring, including threat hunting and penetration testing

-• Cloud service configuration, management, and remote monitoring
+Cloud service configuration, cloud management, and remote monitoring

-What are pros and cons of using an IT MSP?
+What are the pros and cons of using an IT MSP?

 Managed IT services have amassed quite the dedicated following from IT companies.
 So what are the benefits and drawbacks of working with a managed services provider?